n8design/htwoo/docs/htwoo-components/content/atoms/avatar/presence-all.md

 ---
 title: "Presence all"
-description: ""Show the presence information in the following order:""
+description: "Show the presence information in the following order:"
 type: "components"
 layout: "single"
 patternId: "atoms-avatar-presence-all"